Legal organization and entrepreneurial structuring of influencer start-ups and personal brands

 1. concurrent user license:

 Allows unlimited use of the software within a defined “site”, typically a physical location or an entire organization.
-Site licenses often offer a cost-effective solution for large companies with many users.
+Site licenses often provide a cost-effective solution for large organizations with many users.

 Challenges and best practices: